Reconstructibility of matroid polytopes: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful for Michael Joswig comments about the reconstruction of cubical polytopes.
-The second author also thanks Federation University Australia for the hospitality during a two week stay.
+The authors thank Michael Joswig for his comments about the reconstruction of cubical polytopes.
+Furthermore, they are grateful for the detailed feedback from two anonymous referees that helped to improve the manuscript.
+The second author is supported by the Knut and Alice Wallenberg Foundation, and also thanks Federation University Australia for the hospitality during a two-week stay.